rami-mustafa/Podcasts/README.md

 ## Features
 -  Searching for podcasts using iTunes API.
 -  Saving info about favorite podcasts on disk, so a user can see them offline.
+-  Can add to favourites, delete from favourites.
 -  Downloading episodes for listening to without an Internet connection.

 ## Technologies
 -  Third Party Library: ([Alamofire](https://github.com/Alamofire/Alamofire)).
 (The communication between the Network service and the app was established using Alamofire.)
+-  XML parsing podcasts' meta information ([FeedKit](https://github.com/nmdias/FeedKit)).
 -  JSON parsing using `Codable`.
--  XML parsing podcasts' meta information ([FeedKit](https://github.com/nmdias/FeedKit)).
+-  I used UserDefaults for downloads
+-  I did the recording and uninstalling of events using the Core Data structure
 -  Design Pattern: MVVM
--  Fully Programmatic
+-  %100 Programmatic
 -  UIKit
+-  Auto Layout

   ## Installation and Use